 KLAUS OTTMANN received a M.A. in philosophy from the Freie Universität Berlin, Germany in 1980 and a Ph.D. in philosophy from the Division of Media and Communications at the European Graduate School in Saas-Fee, Switzerland in 2002.
 In 2014, Dr. Ottmann attended the Getty Leadership Institute Executive Education Program for Museum Leaders at Claremont Graduate University.
 In 2016 Dr. Ottmann was conferred the insignia of Chevalier of France’s Order of Arts and Letters by the French ministry of culture and communication.
 Upcoming curatorial projects includes an exhibition of works by UGO RONDINONE and LOUIS MICHEL EILSHEMIUS, as well as JENNIFER BARTLETT: IN AND OUT OF THE GARDEN.

-Currently Deputy Director for Curatorial and Academic Affairs at The Phillips Collection in Washington, D.C., Dr. Ottmann has curated more than fifty exhibitions including STILL POINTS OF THE TURNING WORLD: SITE SANTA FE'S SIXTH INTERNATIONAL BIENNIAL (July 2006 – January 2007); LIFE, LOVE, AND DEATH: THE WORKS OF JAMES LEE BYARS at the Schirn Kunsthalle, Frankfurt am Main, Germany and the Musée d'art moderne et contemporain, Strasbourg, France (2004); and WOLFGANG LAIB: A RETROSPECTIVE, which originated at the Hirshhorn Museum and Sculpture Garden, Washington, D.C. and traveled to five additional venues including the Dallas Museum of Art and the Haus der Kunst, Munich, Germany (2000–2002).
+Currently Chief Curator and Deputy Director for Academic Affairs at The Phillips Collection in Washington, D.C., Dr. Ottmann has curated more than fifty exhibitions including STILL POINTS OF THE TURNING WORLD: SITE SANTA FE'S SIXTH INTERNATIONAL BIENNIAL (July 2006 – January 2007); LIFE, LOVE, AND DEATH: THE WORKS OF JAMES LEE BYARS at the Schirn Kunsthalle, Frankfurt am Main, Germany and the Musée d'art moderne et contemporain, Strasbourg, France (2004); and WOLFGANG LAIB: A RETROSPECTIVE, which originated at the Hirshhorn Museum and Sculpture Garden, Washington, D.C. and traveled to five additional venues including the Dallas Museum of Art and the Haus der Kunst, Munich, Germany (2000–2002).

 From 1988 to 1995 Ottmann was Curator of Exhibitions at the Ezra and Cecile Zilkha Gallery, Wesleyan University, in Middletown, Connecticut, where he implemented an original exhibitions program, emphasizing European and American art since 1960.
 He presented important historical exhibitions as well as one-person shows of established and emerging artists such as Franz Erhard Walther, Astrid Klein, Mary Kelly, Kiki Smith, Jessica Stockholder, and Tom Friedman.
 He initiated and taught Wesleyan's first course on contemporary theory and exhibition practice, now an established part of the curriculum.
 He was also a pioneer in initiating online art projects with artists such as Renée Green and Vik Muniz.